 Moths & Beetles

-Indianmeal Moths - are a common pest found in food products.
+These moths are a common pest found in food products.
 In homes, they may be first discovered flying around your kitchen area.
 They are also found in food processing plants, grain storage and processing facilities.
-The larvae, which look like little worms, prefer to feed on coarsely ground flour and meal, but, commonly feed on whole grains, dried fruit, nuts, chocolate, beans, crackers, biscuits, dry dog food, bird seed, and red peppers.
+The larvae, which look like little worms, prefer to feed on coarsely ground flour and meal, but, commonly feed on whole grains, dried fruit, nuts, chocolate, beans, crackers, biscuits, dry dog food, birdseed, and red peppers.
 The larvae of this pantry pest produce silk webbing over the surface of the materials upon which they are feeding.
 The webbing contains large amounts of their frass.

 The damage caused by this pest`s feeding is compounded by the presence of this repulsive material.
 The larvae move into cracks and crevices in the food material, feeding within or near this silken mat.
 The mature larvae often move away from infested materials to pupate in cracks or crevices.
 This behavior pattern often allows them to be discovered by homeowners.
 If you notice moths flying around your kitchen area, they are most likely Indian meal moths if you notice small cocoon shape silken material where the walls in